sugarvillela/CodeGen/README.md

   *  Set the root (the CodeNode tree)
   *  Set the WriteStrategy to write to a file, list or just display output
   *  Set the external path for where to write files (also sets a root directory for the Package info included in Java source files)
+*  This program only implements a Java-to-Java translator.
+    *  To implement another language, implement the ITranslator interface.
+    *  Assuming common language structures, the only difference is syntax.